gabigab117/manage-users-password/README.md

 ### Email Host Password

-The EMAIL_HOST_PASSWORD should be defined within your .env file.# manage-users-password
+The EMAIL_HOST_PASSWORD should be defined within your .env file.